SecureStrux/Create-PowerStruxScheduledTask/README.md

 | `CertThumbprint`  | Thumbprint of the code signing certificate.
 Required. |
 | `CertPath`        | Full path to the `.cer` certificate file for importing the certificate if it's missing. |

-## Troubleshooting

-- **WinRM connection issues**: Run `Enable-PSRemoting -Force` on the remote system and ensure firewall rules allow WinRM.
-- **Certificate import fails**: Verify that the certificate is valid, unexpired, and accessible at the specified path.
-- **Task does not appear or run**: Check Task Scheduler and ensure the account running the task has sufficient permissions and the executable path is valid.

 ---